-Our opponents are obsessed by the many and profound perversions with which the regime of authority and private property - the regime of exploitation of men by other men - has corrupted every ethical human all; equality and justice could not receive a more real and sincere sanction than that which is given by the libertarian communist conception of society.
+As the ways and measure of the satisfaction of needs vary from person to person, according to their development and to the particular environment in which they live, while the right to satisfy them in the manner which each person, the sole judge, deems convenient, remains equal for all; equality and justice could not receive a more real and sincere sanction than that which is given by the libertarian communist conception of society.
 All have an equal right to live a full life - the strong and the weak, the intelligent and the dull, the capable and the inept; and, without regard to the contribution each one may have given to the total production of society, they all have the same right to satisfy their needs and to reach the superior forms of higher development.